NeuralDotNet/NeuralDotNet.github.io/README.md

 ## About Us

-NeuralDot is a student research group focused on algorithms implementing artificial intelligence.

-We pick up interesting papers to break them down and understand them thoroughly.
+We are a research group.

-Our aim is to learn and discover the models and practices used by cutting-edge research projects around the world.
+Our aim is to discover and learn the models and practices used in cutting-edge research projects around the world by implementing research papers.

 We occasionally conduct sessions wherein we teach and implement concepts to acquaint newcomers to the field of data science.